jjqq2013/local-transparent-proxy-forwarder/README.md

 ## Note

-Please please replace these words with yours:
+Please please replace these words in each file and command line with yours:

 |words | meaning
 ---- | ---
 |eth0 |the real network interface for outgoing.
-|100.99.0.0/16 |the IP ranges where you do not want be affected by this tool
+|100.99.88.0/24 |the IP ranges where you do not want be affected by this tool
 |100.88.77.66 | real proxy server
 |9999 | real proxy server port